FlightCare Works for You

 This Plan can help your Family if Something Happens to You

 With FlightCare's exclusive Widow's and Dependents' benefit, your spouse and children can continue their FlightCare protection AT NO COST for five years or to age 65 (whichever comes first).
-All we ask is that your spouse join AFSA, have coverage for at least six months prior to your death, and remain unmarried.
+In order for your spouse to take advantage of this benefit he or she must join AFSA, have coverage for at least six months prior to your death, and remain unmarried.

 Your FlightCare Protection Goes Where You Go